Inheritance tax: an Irish guide (2024)

 Irish Inheritance tax must be paid by the 31st October for any inheritance dated in the year to the 31st of the previous August.

-This means that if you inherit a property any time between 1st September and 31st August, you must pay capital acquisitions tax by the 31st October.
+This means that if you inherit a property any time between 1st September and 31st August, you must pay Inheritance or Capital Acquisitions Tax by the 31st October.

 For example, if you inherited a property on 3rd September 2023, you will have to pay CAT by 31st October 2024.
 If you inherited on 30th August 2023, you would have still had to pay CAT by 31st October 2023.